Castleton, Vermont: Transportation

 Main Street near the post office.
 The old train stop was renovated early that year, giving the Castleton stop an enclosed building.
 The train stop runs exclusively on the Ethan Allen Express line.

 Geography

-According to the 2010 United States Census, Castleton has a total area of 42.35 sqmi, of which 38.9 sqmi is land and 3.45 sqmi, or 8.1%, is water.
+Castleton has a total area of 42.35 sqmi, of which 38.9 sqmi is land and 3.45 sqmi, or 8.1%, is water.

 Within the bounds of the incorporated town, there are three distinct areas.
 One is Castleton village, where the post office, town offices, bank, general store, a 1940s style diner and a few other commercial enterprises are located.
 The university is located on a side street nearby.
 Lake Bomoseen is the second area, a 5 mi resort and fishing spot in the northwest part of the town.
 The Bomoseen post office is in Castleton Corners, west of Castleton village and southeast of the south end of the lake.
 The third post office is in Hydeville, an extension of Main Street at the south end of Lake Bomoseen.